©

 Capdenac

-This short 3.4km hike takes you around one of the most beautiful villages in France, Capdenac-Le-Haut.
-You will have the chance to admire an exceptional panorama over the Lot valley that encircles the medieval city born in the 19th century.
-A former place of Celtic and then Roman exchanges, the rocky point on which the village is drawn was transformed, in the Middle Ages, into a citadel.
-From the ramparts, you have views of the Aveyron and the town of Capdenac-Gare.
-Take time to visit the village, its medieval streets, its remarkable donjon.
+This short 3.4km walk takes you around one of France’s most beautiful villages, Capdenac-Le-Haut.
+You’ll have the chance to admire an exceptional panorama over the Lot valley, which surrounds the medieval town that was founded in the 19th century.
+A former Celtic and Roman trading centre, the rocky outcrop on which the village is built was transformed into a citadel in the Middle Ages.
+From the ramparts, you can look out over the Aveyron and the town of Capdenac-Gare.
+Take time to explore the village, its medieval streets and its remarkable keep.

 Sauliac-sur-Célé